Dizlen/Website/voodoo.md

 ## Mob Control

-Mob Control has the player control a cannon to fight other mobs.
+Mob Control is one of Voodoos big hits!
-With broad visual appeal and scalable gameplay, it became one of Voodoo’s flagship games, showing consistent top-chart rankings and long-term monetization success.
+There's lots of room for creativity in this game.

 <div class="video-thumb-grid-wrapper">
   <div class="video-thumb-grid">